 In today’s world where the average Internet speed of technologically advanced regions exceeds 10 Mbps, it’s no wonder that CDN services thrive.
-And to speed things up even more, our readers from Kansas City, KS can enjoy speeds up to 1 Gbps – yes one gigabits per second, thanks to Google Fiber.
+And to speed things up even more, some lucky readers can enjoy speeds up to 1 Gbps – yes one gigabits per second, thanks to services such as Google Fiber, Cox Gigablast or Centurylink Gigabit.
 As a downside to this race for faster bits, our attention span takes a toll and patience, becomes volatile.

 It’s always good to have your site powered by a Content Delivery Network.
 Not only does a CDN save bandwidth costs from your hosting provider, but your site becomes insanely fast and tends to rank higher in the search engines.
 You might have heard this saying: